 Like most everything in life, the best things to enjoy on Kaua'i are free – or at least pretty affordable.
-Called Hawaii's Island of Discovery and popularly referred to as "the Garden Island" – both for good reason – Kaua'i's landscape is an enticing, exciting playground for lovers of the environment, outdoor adventure, and Polynesian culture.
+Called Hawaii's Island of Discovery and popularly referred to as "the Garden Island" – both for good reason – Kaua'i's landscape is an enticing, exciting destination for lovers of the environment, outdoor adventure, and Polynesian culture.

 The following are twelve enjoyable and interesting ways for visitors to experience and enjoy Kaua'i for free (or nearly free).

 Mark Twain called Waimea Canyon the "Grand Canyon of the Pacific."
 It is a sightseer's paradise – a mile wide, 10 miles long and more than 3,500-feet deep.
 Take in the stunning views from several of the lookouts or hike into the crater.

 Follow the road through Koke'e State Park to the Kalalau Lookout with unforgettable views of the once cultivated Kalalau valley that descends 4,000-feet to the Pacific blue.
 After sightseeing, enjoy a picnic lunch at the top of the crater in Koke'e State Park, surrounded by a forest dominated by koa and 'ohi'a lehua trees.